hpc/charliecloud/doc/dev.rst

   Not a Charliecloud issue; close. *Use caution when blaming a problem on user error.
 Often (or usually) there is a documentation or usability bug that caused the "user error".*

-:code:`ready to merge`
-  PRs only.
-Adding this tag speculates that the PR is complete and requests it be considered for merging to master.
-If the project lead requests changes, they'll remove the tag.
-Re-add it when you're ready to try again.
-Lead removes tag after merging.

 :code:`wontfix`
   We are not going to do this, and we won't merge PRs.
 Close issue after